- Home

 Investigate

-A reporter holds the responsibility to investigate through a news story to provide accurate information to the public.
+A reporter holds the responsibility to investigate a news story to provide accurate information to the public.
 He or she should not come into the trap of fake news or unintentionally misinform the public without checking facts.

 Interview